rh9891/EmployeeManagementSystem/README.md

 **C**ontent **M**anagement **S**ystems are user-friendly interfaces that make it easy for non-developers to view and interact with information stored in databases.
 Content Management Systems lets its users create, edit, and publish information in a dynamic fashion.
 It allows users without any coding knowledge or coding experience to modify and edit content.

-The Employee Management System is a command-line application builds a solution for managing a company's employees using node, inquirer, and MySQL.
-The user us able  lets its users create, edit, archive, collaborate, report, publish, distribute and inform.
-Its Graphic User Interface (GUI) makes interacting with a website's database user friendly.
+The Employee Management System is a command-line application that builds a solution for managing a company's employees using node, inquirer, and MySQL.
+The application functions so that its users can create, edit, and organize their company's information.

 ## User Story
 ~~~